End of temporary storage

 If the temporary storage operator releases the goods within the permitted discrepancies, they must indicate the discrepancies in the decision on release.
 The entries must be confirmed with signature and name in block letters or with the company’s stamp.

-If the temporary storage operator for other reasons finds that they cannot release the goods, they must make an entry (No release) in the decision on release and indicate the reasons for not releasing the goods.
+If the temporary storage operator for other reasons finds that they cannot release the goods, they must add the entry “No release” in the decision on release and indicate the reasons for not releasing the goods.

 Amendment of a customs declaration or correcting details

 If there are discrepancies in other details, the release of the goods is not permitted.
-The holder of the goods or their representative must apply for amendment of the import declaration.
+The declarant or their representative must apply for amendment of the import declaration.

 If an incorrect MRN of the (entry) summary declaration or a goods item number related to it has been provided in the import declaration, no amendment is made.
 Instead, the Electronic Service Centre corrects the detail at the request of the declarant.
 The customer follows the instructions for import and sends the correction request by email to the Electronic Service Centre, which reports the receipt of the message.
 The person who collects the goods shows the corrected detail to the temporary storage operator with a printout of the email message.